acolite/acolite_mr/README.md

 ## About ACOLITE_MR
 ACOLITE_MR contains the Dark Spectrum Fitting (DSF) atmospheric correction algorithms for aquatic applications of metre scale satellites developed at RBINS.
+ACOLITE_MR can currently process Pléiades-1 A/B, SPOT 6/7, RapidEye, and PlanetScope imagery.

 The algorithm was presented in Vanhellemont and Ruddick 2018, Atmospheric correction of metre-scale optical satellite data for inland and coastal water applications (https://www.sciencedirect.com/science/article/pii/S0034425718303481) and Vanhellemont 2019, Daily metre-scale mapping of water turbidity using CubeSat imagery (https://doi.org/10.1364/OE.27.0A1372).